 - In Urgent Care or Express Care

-- Online through Express Care Online or eConsult
+- Online through a video appointment, Express Care Online or eConsult

 If you require immediate medical attention for a severe or life-threatening situation, you will be seen in the Emergency Department nearest you.

 How do I get started?

-Register for Patient Online Services or download the Mayo Clinic Patient App to get started.
+Register for Patient Online Services or download the Mayo Clinic app to get started.
 Call 1-877-858-0398 for assistance with Patient Online Services.
-Read our blogs about the patient portal to learn more.
+Read Hometown Health blog posts about the patient portal to learn more.

 Get tips for how to plan ahead to make the most of your health care visit.